John Hackett (British Army officer): Early life

 Hackett, nicknamed "Shan", was born in Perth, Western Australia.
-His Irish Australian father, also named Sir John Winthrop Hackett (1848–1916), originally from Tipperary, was educated at Trinity College, Dublin (B.A., 1871; M.A., 1874), and he emigrated to Australia in 1875, eventually settling in Western Australia in 1882, where he became a newspaper proprietor and editor and a politician.
-His mother was Deborah Drake-Brockman whose parents were prominent members of Western Australian society.
-Her six siblings included Grace Bussell, famous for rescuing shipwreck survivors as a teenager and Frederick Slade Drake-Brockman, a prominent surveyor and explorer.
+His Irish Australian father, also named Sir John Winthrop Hackett (1848–1916), originally from County Tipperary, was educated at Trinity College, Dublin (B.A., 1871; M.A., 1874), and he emigrated to Australia in 1875, eventually settling in Western Australia in 1882, where he became a newspaper proprietor and editor and a politician.
+His mother was Deborah Drake-Brockman (1887-1965), whose parents were prominent members of Western Australian society.
+Her six siblings included Grace Bussell, famous for rescuing shipwreck survivors as a teenager, and Frederick Slade Drake-Brockman, a prominent surveyor and explorer.

-On 3 August 1905, at 57, Hackett Sr married 18-year-old Deborah Drake-Brockman (1887–1965)—later Deborah, Lady Hackett; Deborah, Lady Moulden; and Deborah Buller Murphy—a director of mining companies.
+On 3 August 1905, aged 57, Hackett Sr married Deborah Drake-Brockman, who was only 18 at the time — she later became Deborah, Lady Hackett; Deborah, Lady Moulden; and Deborah Buller Murphy — having married a director of several mining companies.
 They had four daughters and a son.
 Hackett senior died in 1916.
 Lady Hackett remarried in 1918.

 Hackett junior received secondary schooling at Geelong Grammar School in Victoria and then travelled to London to study painting at the Central School of Art.
 He then studied Greats and Modern History at New College, Oxford, earning an M.A.
 As his degree was not good enough for an academic career, Hackett joined the British Army and was commissioned into the 8th King's Royal Irish Hussars in 1933, having previously joined the Supplementary Reserve of Officers in 1931.
 During his military training, he completed a thesis in history with a focus on the crusades and the Early Middle Ages, particularly Saladin's campaign in the Third Crusade, for which he was awarded a B. Litt.
 He also qualified as an interpreter in French, German and Italian, studied Arabic and eventually became fluent in ten languages.

 Family

 He married Margaret Frena, daughter of Joseph Peter Frena, in Jerusalem Cathedral on 21 March 1942.
 Margaret outlived Hackett by a decade, dying on 14 May 2007.
-They had one child, Susan Veronica Hackett, born on 20 May 1945.
+They had one child, Susan Veronica Hackett (20 May 1945 – December 1992).